dh-giang-vu/LO/README.md

 The Ghost Shader is essential for our game, as ghosts are a key feature that adds to its eerie atmosphere.
 The shader creates a distorted, transparent appearance that enhances the creepy effect of the ghosts.
 It is difficult to do vertex distortion purely through C# code, which is why a shader is used.
 Additionally, the ability to adjust parameters for a ghost fade-in effect adds polish to the game, ensuring a smooth transition when the ghost appears.

 **Theory:**
-To create the distortion effect, the vertex shader displaces the input vertex by a sine wave function that is also translated with respect to the game time.
-This creates a moving wave animation on the ghost’s body.
-In addition, to give the ghost a more “ghostly” appearance, the fragment shader modifies the output alpha channel and RGB values to render the ghost more transparent and dimmed.
+The distortion effect is achieved by displacing the input vertex in the vertex shader using a sine wave function that varies with game time.
+This produces a moving wave animation on the ghost's body.
+To enhance the ghostly look, the fragment shader adjusts the alpha channel and RGB values, making the ghost appear more transparent and dimmed.

 **Material Parameters:**
 - [Ghost Material Link](./Assets/_Shaders/BlueprintShader_Material.mat)